sabean365/sabean365/README.md

 ### Other than computer/software engineering, I love music.
 I play the piano.
 ![](https://github.com/sabean365/picturesOfMeOrNot/blob/main/GitHub/roland.jpg)
 > This is a picture of my new Roland FP-30X.
 ### My dream guy is gL.
-I hope I find him in another lifetime, and it is pure delira and excira.
+I hope I find him in another lifetime, and we get on brilliantly.
 ![](https://github.com/sabean365/picturesOfMeOrNot/blob/main/GitHub/gL.jpg)
 >I sketched this picture of him.
 ### The farthest I've been away from the US was my trip to India.
 I went to the Khardung La.